AshtonSBradley/FGPEexamples.jl/README.md

 ## Dark Soliton

-A dark soliton solution provides an example of a non-trivial nonlinear steady state solution of the Gross-Piteavskii equation.
+A dark soliton is a non-trivial solution of the Gross-Piteavskii equation involving a localized density dip, and associated phase jump.
 For replusive interactions the soliton will be in general gray, with a velocity determined by the depth; When the depth drops to zero, the velocity vanishes.

 If we phase and density imprint a dark soliton onto a BEC in a harmonic trap, the soliton position undergoes simple harmonic motion.